 Hard waste collection

 You can get rid of larger amounts of garden waste using our bookable hard waste collection.
 Household in Cardinia Shire can book 2 free collections per calendar year.
 Garden waste must be bundled for these collections.

 Green waste drop-off days

-We offer free drop-off of green waste at recovery centres on selected dates.
-These are currently held twice a year.
-For more information go to the Green waste drop-off days page
+We offer free green waste drop-off days at recovery centres on selected dates.
+Currently held twice a year.